Datasilk/Core/README.md

 In the example above, the user would send an `AJAX` `POST` via JavaScript to the Uri `/api/User/Authenticate` to authenticate their email & password.
 The data sent to the server would be formatted using the JavaScript function, `JSON.stringify({email:myemail, password:mypass})`, and the data properties would be mapped to C# method arguments.

 ### Web Service Response
 All `Datasilk.Core.Web.Service` methods should return a string.
 You can easily return a JSON object as well.
+Use the built-in method `JsonResponse(dynamic)` to ensure that the ContentType for your response is set to `text/json`.

 ```
-using System.Text.Json;
-...
-return JsonSerializer.Serialize(obj);
+return JsonResponse(obj);
 ```

 ## Routes.cs